vratidc/vratidc.github.io/_projects/Scholar.md

 - Sarkar P., Sakhardande P., Oza U. and Pillai, J.S.
 (2019).
 Study of Augmented Reality Interaction Mediums towards Collaboratively Solving Open-Ended Problems, in: 27th International Conference on Computers in Education (ICCE2019), Dec2019, Kenting, Taiwan.

-- Sarkar P. and Pillai, J.S.
+- Sarkar P. and Pillai J.S.
 (2019).
 User Expectations of Augmented Reality Experience in Indian School Education, in: International Conference on Research into Design (ICoRD) 2019, IISc Bangalore, India.

 - Sarkar P., Pillai J.S. and Gupta A., (2018).
 ScholAR: A Collaborative Learning Experience for Rural Schools Using Augmented Reality Application, in: Technology for Education (T4E 2018), IIT Madras, India.